 The value of New Zealand investment buildings sold last year was back to pre-global financial crash levels.

-Some of the biggest commercial sales were in Auckland, with 1 Queen Street on the waterfront sold for $103 million, 73 Remuera Rd in Newmarket sold by Manson TCLM for $100 million and the $92.6 million sale of 125 Fanshawe Street for Fonterra's new headquarters, bought by Goodman Property Trust.
+Some of the biggest commercial sales were 1 Queen St on the waterfront sold for $103 million, 73 Remuera Rd in Newmarket sold by Manson TCLM for $100 million and the $92.6 million sale of 125 Fanshawe St for Fonterra's new headquarters, bought by Goodman Property Trust.

 Industrial buildings worth $386 million were sold, the largest since 2009, making up 25 per cent of the sales volume.
-Deals included Cardinal Logistics, VIP Plastic Packaging and Tegel Foods, Kean said.
+Deals included Cardinal Logistics, VIP Plastic Packaging and Tegel Foods, he said.